Shyama1995/Python-code-for-converting-bibtex-to-csv/README.md

 Tip: It is recommended to keep the BibTeX file in the same directory where the Jupyter Notebook is located.
 This makes it easier to manage file paths and avoids file not found errors.

+If you find this repository helpful or useful in any way, feel free to give it a ⭐ to show your support! :)